bartue-dev/cv-application-generator/README.md

 Allows user to created a formatted and downloadable cv/resume <br>

 Got some bugs.
-Currently fixing it
+Currently fixing it(DONE)

 ## Built With